xtompie/pipe/README.md

 # Pipe

-Pipe is a utility class for fluent string manipulation.
+Pipe is a utility class for fluent data manipulation.

 ## Requirements